-Three hundred plants were provided by Duarte Nursery for this work.
-All plants were tested for GRBV prior to the start of the experiment.
+Three hundred plants were provided by Duarte Nursery for this work in 2016, 450 plants were provided in 2017.
+All plants were tested for GRBV prior to the start of the experiment in 2016 and a subset of the plants were tested for the trial prior to potting in 2017.
 Plants were potted in 3 gallon pots, and maintained in a canyard prior to taking them to the field.
 When plants were brought back to Corvallis from the fields, they were treated with a systemic insecticide and maintained in a screenhouse.

 The three vineyards were selected because of documented spread of GRBV in these vineyards in previous years.
 Vineyard #1, was near Jacksonville in southern Oregon and has a small riparian area adjacent to the east edge of the vineyard.
 The trap plants were placed in a grassy area between the riparian zone and the vineyard.
 Vineyard #2 was near Medford in southern Oregon with the trap plants placed within the vineyard between every third plant in three rows near the west edge of the vineyard.
 There was an alfalfa field along the west edge of the vineyard.
+This vineyard was removed after the 2016 season, and the second vineyard used in southern Oregon in 2017 was also near Medford, Oregon, with documented spread of GRBV.
 The third vineyard is in the Willamette Valley near Yamhill, Oregon.
 In this vineyard the spread is occurring throughout the vineyard, with high rates of spread along the east edge of the vineyard where there has been recent removal of adjacent woodlands.
 In this case the trap plants were place between plants in a single row of the vineyard near the edge of where symptoms were observed.
+A fourth vineyard was added in 2017, another vineyard in the Willamette Valley, with spread of GRBV based on discussions with the grower.

-Each plant was numbered, 1-300 and the location of each plant and the month it was in the vineyard has been recorded.
+Each plant was numbered, 1-300 (in 2016, and 1-400 in 2017) and the location of each plant and the month it was in the vineyard has been recorded.
 Thus, if GRBV spread is happening from the alfalfa field, we will know which plants were nearest the source as well as which month the plants were in the field and exposed to potential GRBV transmission.